 Bristol began her federal career in 1992 when she was recruited into the Department of Transportation's Acquisition Management Training Program, where she worked for the FAA, U.S. Coast Guard and the Federal Highway Administration.

-Bristol holds a bachelor's degree in marketing and transportation from the University of Maryland and is a Certified Program Management Professional.
+Bristol holds a bachelor's degree in marketing and transportation from the University of Maryland and has been a Certified Program Management Professional since 2004.